RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/visibility_system_outline.md

 any **stuff** collecting in the account over time that might require cleaning out.
 We are humans;
 humans make mistakes with predictable frequency.
 If we get used to manually deleting things, sooner or later we're going to delete the wrong thing by mistake[^1].
-Or we might avoid deleting things altogether, and they'd just sit there, costing money and making the evemntual cleanup more perilous.
+Or we might avoid deleting things altogether, and they'd just sit there, costing money and making the eventual cleanup more perilous.

 The good news is that we're really only talking about text files.
 A line from a request log looks like this